 Environmental Spills

-A spill is a discharge of a pollutant that is abnormal in quantity or quality into the natural environment.
-A spill can pollute drinking water, streams, beaches, soil and can harm humans, fish and wildlife (ie. car leaking gas or oil, sewage overflow).
+A spill is a discharge of a pollutant that is abnormal in quantity or quality into the natural environment (the sanitary and storm sewer system, roadway, ditches, swales, ground and waterways).
+A spill can pollute drinking water, streams, beaches, soil and can harm humans, fish and wildlife.
+Examples of spills include:

 Although large spills are generally associated with the Industrial, Commercial and Institutional (ICI) sectors, a great number of smaller spills from residents are the result of improper disposal of hazardous materials.
-The Household Hazardous Waste Facility is open at the landfill site and provides for the proper disposal of household hazardous waste..
+The Household Hazardous Waste Facility is open at the landfill site on Saturdays and provides for the proper disposal of household hazardous waste.

 Cleanup Responsibility